brightinteractive/django-encrypted-cookie-session/README.md

 Running the tests
 =================

-To run the tests against the current environment:

-    ./manage.py test

-To run the tests against multiple environments, install `tox` using `pip install tox`, make sure you're not currently in a virtual environment, then simply run `tox`:
+To run the tests against multiple environments, install `tox` using `pip install tox`.
+You need at least Python 2.7 to run tox itself but you'll need 2.6 as well to run all environments.
+Run the tests like this:

     tox

+To run the tests against a single environment:

+    tox -e py27-django15

+To debug something weird, run it directly from the virtualenv like:

+    .tox/py27-django15/bin/python manage.py test

 Changelog
 =========